 The Science of Chemical Safety Essential Toxicology, IUPAC: A resource for teaching and learning the fundamentals of toxicology. http://old.iupac.org/publications/cd/essential_toxicology/

-Environmental, Health and Safety Data Resources, Toxics Use Reduction Institute: A guide for accessing credible environmental, health and safety data on chemicals. http://guides.turi.org/beyondmsds
+Environmental, Health and Safety Data Resources, Toxics Use Reduction Institute: A guide for accessing credible environmental, health, and safety data on chemicals. https://guides.turi.org/beyond_sds

 frequently asked questions

 As molecular designers, chemists have the ability to prevent hazards from the very beginning design stage of a chemical product or process.
 By understanding more about the toxicity related to the chemicals that are used and designed, chemists can design molecules that have reduced human and environmental hazards.
 Toxicology is a key piece to understanding how chemists can reduce hazards of chemical products and processes.

 How can I teach an unfamiliar subject?